HookedBehemoth/blog/content/udon.md

     lhs * rhs
 ```
 This one uses a limited python language subset.
 Function calls are easy here but come with their own issues.
-For example, `EXTERN` function signatures need to be manually updated, and python doesn't integrate well into the Unity Editor.
+For example, callable function signatures need to be manually updated, and python doesn't integrate well into the Unity Editor.

 [Source Code](https://github.com/zz-roba/UdonPieCompiler)